KevIce87/Homework-1.1/README.md

 ## Results

 Cadre has earned $5.12b+ in transaction value and distributed more than $461.8M+ to investors.
-Some of the metrics are rate of return, where Cadre has achieved an 27.6% historical rate of return across all exited transactions.
+Some of the metrics of success are a rate of return, where Cadre has achieved an 27.6% historical rate of return across all exited transactions.
 [In June](https://cadre.com/insights/forbes-fintech-50-for-six-years-running/) Cadre was named to the Forbes Fintech 50 for the sixth consecutive year.
 No other company in the industry has matched this record of recognition.

 ## Recommendations